johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-08-create-pipeline-with-azure-devops-api.md

 ---
-title: "Create a Pipeline with the Azure DevOps API"
+title: 'Create a Pipeline with the Azure DevOps API'
 authors: johnnyreilly
 tags: [Azure Pipelines, Azure DevOps API]
 image: blog/2021-05-08-create-pipeline-with-azure-devops-api/new-pipeline.png
 hide_table_of_contents: false
 ---

 Creating an Azure Pipeline using the Azure DevOps REST API is possible, but badly documented.
 This post goes through how to do this.

 ## curling a pipeline